THE BAYLY PRIZE 2020

 How to apply:

-Please complete the application form BAYLY PRIZE APPLICATION FORM 2019, and return by email with a PDF of your thesis to The Director, Alison Ohta, email@example.com, and The Events Officer Amy Riach firstname.lastname@example.org by Friday 29th March.
+Please complete the application form BAYLY-PRIZE-APPLICATION-FORM-2020, and return by email with a PDF of your thesis to The Director, Alison Ohta, firstname.lastname@example.org, and The Events Officer Amy Riach email@example.com by Friday 17th April 2020.

-Process: The panel of adjudicators is composed of: Professor Taylor Sherman (London School of Economics), Professor Naoko Shimazu (Yale-National University of Singapore), Professor Sunil Amrith (Harvard), Professor James Laidlaw (Cambridge) and Professor Rebecca Empson (UCL).
-Subject suitability enquiries may be sent to The Director by emailing email@example.com.
+Process: The panel of adjudicators is composed of: Professor Taylor Sherman (London School of Economics), Professor Naoko Shimazu (Yale-National University of Singapore), Professor Sunil Amrith (Harvard), Professor Susanne Brandtstädter (University of Cologne) and Professor Carole McGrahanan (Colorado University).
+Subject suitability enquiries may be sent to The Director by emailing firstname.lastname@example.org.

-The winner will give a lecture at the presentation of the Prize at the RAS, and publication as a Royal Asiatic Society monograph will be offered.
+A shortlist will be published in September.
+The prizewinner will be announced at a special meeting of the RAS in October, and publication as a Royal Asiatic Society monograph will be offered.
 Other finalists will be eligible for consideration for an award of the Royal Asiatic Society’s Universities’ Prize Essay, and their work may be considered for publication by the RAS.

 The Prize is established by friends and colleagues to mark the outstanding contribution of Professor Sir Christopher Bayly FBA to the study of world history and that of Asia in particular.
 Further details, contained in the letter appealing for funds, can be found at www.royalasiaticsociety.org/about-us/the-bayly-prize/